data-gymnasia/courses/content/intro-statistics/content.md

 ---
 > id: step-boostrap-simple-example-solution

-*Solution*.
-The value of $T(\widehat{\nu})$ is defined to be the expectation of a distribution that we have instructions for how to sample from.
+*Solution.* The value of $T(\widehat{\nu})$ is defined to be the expectation of a distribution that we have instructions for how to sample from.
 So we sample 10 times with replacement from $X_1, \ldots , X_{50}$, identify the largest and smallest of the 10 observations, and record the difference.
 We repeat $B$ times for some large integer $B$, and we return the sample mean of these $B$ values.

 By the law of large numbers, the result can be made arbitrarily close to $T(\widehat{\nu})$ with arbitrarily high probability by choosing $B$ sufficiently large.